ircv3/ircv3-specifications/extensions/setname.md

 This command represents the intent to change the realname.
 The only, trailing parameter is the new realname.
-If the capability is negotiated, the client MUST assume that no change has happened yet until the server confirms this change.
+If the capability is negotiated, the client MUST assume that no change has happened until the server confirms this change.

 Servers MUST check the realname for validity (taking length limits into